 Misikir Aklilu, economist by training, is a young African leader who has years of experience in teaching, inspiring and counseling young Ethiopian students and graduates to become what God intends them to be (i.e., light and salt in the world).
-He is happily married to Sara Gelaye, a young Ethiopian entrepreneur.
-He is passionate about working with business professionals to equip, transform and unleash them into the market place as change agents and solution innovators.
+He is happily married to Sara Gelaye, a young Ethiopian entrepreneur, and they now have a lovely boy, Kidus.
+Misikir is passionate about working with business professionals to equip, transform and unleash them into the marketplace as change agents and solution innovators.
 Misikir earned his BA in economics at Bahir Dar University, Ethiopia.

 The combination of mission and business have always been Jon’s ambition since graduating from Michigan State University with a degree in Horticulture and Agricultural Business.
 Jon’s professional career was established as he worked for a values driven company, Paragon Landscape Inc., learning much about the difficulties of human resource management, sales and operational management in the midst of an economic downturn.
 Jon and his family moved to Ethiopia in 2013 and have been working in the Agriculture sector while founding and establishing KIBIR Consultants, along with its dynamic international team.
-Jon is currently finishing His Master’s in Business Administration (MBA) emphasizing International Entrepreneurship from Cairn University.
+Since January 2021, Jon and his family moved back to the US and are currently working with SIM USA as the Missional Business Advocate.
+Though majorly located in the US, Jon has continued to work with KIBIR as a founder, trainer, blogger and business development consultant.
+He has recently completed His Master’s in Business Administration (MBA) emphasizing International Entrepreneurship from Cairn University.

 An engineer by training, Nebyou has an educational background that reflects his passion for the natural sciences.
 He has worked in an international telecom company with a multicultural workforce as well as had the opportunity to learn abroad (Sweden), both enabling him to learn from different cultures and appreciate diversity.
 His passion for technical learning is only superseded by his love for the word of God and its power to transform the individual as well as society.
 To this end he is involved with KIBIR as resource translator and an assistant trainer.